Innovatesharma/Innovatesharma/README.md

 Welcome to my GitHub profile!
 I'm passionate about turning code into innovative solutions.
 Currently, I'm diving deep into Backend Development and exploring the world of open source.

-- 🔭 I'm currently working on [Project_name](link_to_project).
+- 🔭 Actively Looking for Full Time Opportunity
 - 🌱 I’m currently learning SpringBoot and Microservices.
 - 👯 I love to collaborate on interesting projects.
 - 🥇 Actively contributing to Open Source Development ([Your Project's Link](link_to_your_project)).
-- 💬 Feel free to reach out to me for discussions related to development.
+- 💬 Feel free to reach out to me for discussions related to **CoreJava,J2EE,SQL,No-SQL,HTML5,CSS,C++**
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: When I read a book, I forget the world around me and get lost in the story of the book.